byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 cd ../test_scripts/
 ```

-### Current commands
+### Commands

-Here are the current commands that run the continuous version of the BIST:
+Here are the commands that run the continuous version of the BIST:

 **Antmicro datacenter board**: